AssiKalle/Backbone_ThIWert/Projekt_Bericht.md

 The durability of the signal under different weather conditions as well as possible obstacle between antennas mounting locations should be noticed.

-***1.2.
+***2.1.3.
 Predicted risks:***
-- Low budget or hardware has high cost
-- In practice it will take more time than limited/expected time
-- No suitable mounting point
-- Malfunction hardware or inconfigurable software technology
-- Bad weather
-- To many obstacles interrupting signal
+With all the requirements, it is predicted that the budget will not fit the cost for hardwares.
+In this situation it is acceptable that some technical requirements can not be met.
+It is also predicted to taken more time to finish the project because project had started in winter, therefore it is highly possible that the weather condition will not support the implementation.
+There can be some problems occur in preparation phase such as malfunction hardware or inconfigurable software technology, which also cost more time and budget to replace, repair or reconfig.
+In execution phase, it is expected to have to many obstacles between ThIWert and campus interrupting signal, or there are no suitable mounting point.

-**2. Rough planning:**
+**2.2 Rough planning:**
 - [x] Distance estimation and calculation and in practice
 - [x] Look for obstacle theoretically and practically
 - [x] Check weather condition